Find Cheap Homeowners Insurance Quotes in Your Area

-- Work with an attorney to carefully word your lease language in order to provide maximum protection.
+- Work with an attorney to carefully word your lease language to provide maximum protection.

-- Purchase a landlord insurance policy that provides the maximum amount of insurance you can reasonably afford; add any necessary endorsements to make sure you're adequately protected.
+- Purchase the maximum amount of landlord insurance that you can reasonably afford; add any necessary endorsements to make sure you're adequately protected.

-- Require your renter to purchase and provide proof of renters insurance before signing the lease.
+- Require your renter to provide proof of renters insurance before signing the lease.

-- Consider putting your rental property into an LLC in order to insulate your personal assets in case a renter tries to file a lawsuit against you.
+- Consider putting your rental property into an LLC in order to insulate your personal assets in case a renter files a lawsuit against you.